 Porto to Régua, Pinhão & Pocinho

 Portugal's most scenic train ride takes you along the Douro Valley from Porto (Portugal's second city) to Régua, Pinhão & Pocinho.
-It makes a great day trip from Porto, although it's too far for a day trip from Lisbon.
-The line currently ends at Pocinho, but over the next few years they plan to reopen the 28km from Pocinho to Barca de Alva on the border with Spain.
+It makes a great day trip from Porto, although too far for a day trip from Lisbon.
+The line currently ends at Pocinho, although there are plans to reopen the 28km from Pocinho to Barca de Alva on the border with Spain.
 Indeed, until 1984 the line continued all the way to Salamanca.
+If you love train rides, scenery and port wine this is the route for you!
+Watch the video.

 Map of train route along the Douro Valley